High school boys basketball: Brumby leads Case past Park

 He was fortunate enough to coach Terryon Brumby for four seasons with the Case High School boys basketball team.
 And now he has his brother, Termarion, for another two.

 Termarion did a nice impression of his All-State brother Thursday night, scoring 16 of his game-high 21 points in the second half.
-The junior guard added seven rebounds, five assists and four steals in Case's 69-58 Southeast Conference victory over Park Thursday night at Case's fieldhouse.
+The junior guard added 11 rebounds, six assists and four steals in Case’s 69-58 Southeast Conference victory over Park Thursday night at Case’s fieldhouse.

 What’s more, he did it with just a couple brief breaks.
 Brumby is simply too talented to keep off the floor for long.